msolanik/Geliosphere/README.md

 - **CPU Implementations** - contains classes used for running parallel CPU implementations of models of cosmic rays modulation in the heliosphere,
 - **CUDA Kernel** - contains classes used for running parallel GPU implementations of models of cosmic rays modulation in the heliosphere,
 - **Utils** - contains classes holding various functions used in Geliosphere.

+Additionally we added python scripts to replicate figure comparing results from Geliosphere 2D model and Ulysses.
+- **Visualization** - contains scripts needed for visualization.
 </details>

 ## Source file description